009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **Spacy** &rightarrow;

 * If you use all the functions of Spacy, it would be possible for the computer to automatically recognise what a sentence or input is about and then automatically give the appropriate answer.
 Spacy would then function like a chatbot.
 * Furthermore it would be possible to understand a wide range of languages.
 E. g.
-Spanish, German and Chinese is implemented in Spacy.
+Spanish, German, Chinese and 60 more languages are implemented in Spacy.
 * Test-driven-development
 * Implement furhter libraries e. g. &rightarrow; https://towardsdatascience.com/named-entity-recognition-ner-with-bert-in-spark-nlp-874df20d1d77